wso2/docs-is/en/docs/references/extend/host-authentication-endpoint-on-a-different-server.md

 First, let's set up the Tomcat server to host the authentication portal in your WSO2 Identity Server.

-1. Download and install WSO2 IS and Apache Tomcat on your local machine.
+1. Download and install WSO2 Identity Server and Apache Tomcat on your local machine.

     !!! info
-        Let’s consider the WSO2 IS installation as `<IS_HOME>` and the Tomcat installation as `<TOMCAT_HOME>`.
+        Let’s consider the WSO2 Identity Server installation as `<IS_HOME>` and the Tomcat installation as `<TOMCAT_HOME>`.

 2. Download the [setup-authentication-endpoint.sh](https://github.com/wso2/samples-is/blob/master/host-endpoints-externally/setup-authentication-endpoint.sh) script add it to the folder containing the WSO2 IS distribution.